maudis73/rhsi-migration-demo/README.md

 * The `skupper` command-line tool, version 1.4 or later ([installation guide][skupper-cli])

-* Access to an Openshift cluster, from [Using Skupper with OpenShift][ocp-providers]
+* Access to an Openshift cluster

 * The `requests` and `Flask` Python modules.
 This is required to run the services locally.
-To install the modules, run `pip install requests Flask`.
+To install the modules, run `pip install requests Flask`

 [install-podman]: https://podman.io/getting-started/installation
 [install-oc-cli]: https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli